MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/redeploy-to-new-node-windows.md

 If the VM is stuck in a failed state, try [reapplying your VM's state](vm-stuck-in-failed-state.md) before redeploying.

 > [!NOTE]
-> After you redeploy a VM, the temporary disk is lost and dynamic IP addresses associated with virtual network interface are updated.
+> After you redeploy a VM, all the data that you saved on in the temporary disk and Ephemeral disk will be lost and dynamic IP addresses associated with virtual network interface are updated.

 ## Use the Azure CLI